Main navigation

 The University of Iowa will be the destination of first choice for talented students, faculty, and staff from wide ranging backgrounds, experiences, and viewpoints, who will craft new chapters of exploration, discovery, creation, and engagement.
 Together, we will advance the university’s standing as one of the most distinguished public flagship universities in the country.

-As members of the university community, each of us is responsible for creating an environment where faculty, staff, and students can learn, work, explore, discover, create, and engage.
+As members of the university community, each of us helps create an environment where faculty, staff, and students can learn, work, explore, discover, create, and engage.
 This requires:

-• Modeling ethical behavior and business practices every day, in every aspect of our work
+- Modeling ethical behavior and professionalism in every aspect of our work

-• Embracing a commitment to fostering a welcoming and respectful workplace environment while recognizing personal differences
+- Fostering a welcoming and respectful workplace while appreciating personal differences

 The university expects all faculty, staff, and students to meet standards of behavior grounded in UI values, including commitment to academic freedom and free speech.
 An academic institution has a duty to provide a forum in which differences of opinion are actively encouraged and facilitated, and where opinions and deeply held beliefs are challenged and debated.